-What is fever coat?
+What is a fever coat?

-What causes fever coat in cats?
+What causes fever coats in cats?

 One source claims fever coats occur in the offspring of queens with a high fever because the cat’s coat is heat sensitive.
-This is only true for cats who carry the heat-sensitive Himalayan gene (pointed cats such as the Siamese, Birman, Tonkinese etc), which is a form of partial albinism.
+This is only true for cats who carry the heat-sensitive Himalayan gene (pointed cats such as the Siamese, Birman, Tonkinese, etc.), which is a form of partial albinism.
 The Himalayan gene inhibits the development of pigmentation on areas of the body warmer than 100 – 102 F (37.7 – 38.8).
-This gene is recessive to the full-colour C gene, which means the cat needs two copies (cc) for the pointed pattern to show up.
+This gene is recessive to the full-color C gene, which means the cat needs two copies (cc) for the pointed pattern to show up.
 One breeder has speculated that fever coat may occur in some cats who carry one copy of the Himalayan gene (Cc).
 So the cat doesn’t show the pointed pattern but carries one copy of the gene.
-It is interesting to note that black cats with fever coats, have darker points on the face and legs.
+It is interesting to note that black cats with fever coats have darker points on the face and legs.

 Another Ragdoll breeder in the same Messybeast article writes that her black and white kitten had a slight fever coat as a neonate, which increased after his second vaccination.
-There is no follow-up to see if his coat returned to normal.
+There was no follow-up to see if his coat returned to normal.

 Does fever coat occur in other animals?

-Other causes of coat colour changes
+Other causes of coat color changes

 Vitiligo is almost the reverse of a fever coat.
 The cat starts out black, and patches of white fur gradually develop, increasing over time, giving the cat a mottled appearance.
 The condition occurs when melanocytes (pigment-producing) cells are destroyed by the immune system or die.

 The coat of some cats can develop a reddish-brown hue known as rusting that is caused by diets deficient in tyrosine, an amino acid necessary for melanin production.